 How does Phragmites Impact Boating in Canada?

 This common reed grows aggressively along the waters edge killing off native plant species.
-It grows in a single mass anPhragmitesd left unchecked can form a barrier 15ft high.
+It grows in a single mass and left unchecked can form a barrier 15ft high.
 Agriculture and Agri-food Canada identified invasive Phragmites as the nation’s “worst” invasive plant.
 If this species spreads across Canadian wetlands it will adversely affect waterfront access and destroy fish habitat.
 Once it takes root it is very hard to eradicate so prevention is the best solution.

 What Can you Do?